ARTICLE I: NAME

 The Association will be organized by the Board of Directors through committees, task forces, affiliated bodies, and other working groups to fulfill the mission of the association.

-A Chief Executive Officer shall be employed by and be responsible to the Board of Directors.
-The Chief Executive Officer shall manage the business and activities of the association including managing and directing all operations, programs, activities, and affairs of the Association.
+A President and Chief Executive Officer shall be employed by and be responsible to the Board of Directors.
+The President and Chief Executive Officer shall manage the business and activities of the association including managing and directing all operations, programs, activities, and affairs of the Association.

 ARTICLE XII: PUBLICATIONS